This company is not yet accredited. To learn more, see reviews below or submit your own.

 Epson, formally known as Seiko Epson Corporation, is a Japanese technology company known for producing high-quality printers.
 The company, which is headquartered in Shinjuku, was founded in 1942.

 Professional and amateur grade: Epson sells both professional imaging devices and amateur-grade printers, so it's a good option for a wide range of consumers.

-- Award winning: Epson printers have won a slew of awards from places like PCMag.com, Computer Shopper, CRN and more.
+Award winning: Epson printers have won a slew of awards from places like PCMag.com, Computer Shopper, CRN and more.

-- One-stop shop: Epson sells its own ink, paper and other accessories, so it's a convenient place for a shopper to buy all the necessary printing supplies at once.
+One-stop shop: Epson sells its own ink, paper and other accessories, so it's a convenient place for a shopper to buy all the necessary printing supplies at once.

-- Specialized printers: Since Epson is a printing focused company, they offer more specialized printers than many other companies.
+Specialized printers: Since Epson is a printing focused company, they offer more specialized printers than many other companies.
 One of the most popular specialized printers sold by Epson is its suite of label printers.

-- Excellent all-in-one printers: The company is known for creating a line of high-quality all-in-one devices, and many of their devices can print, scan, fax and more.
+Excellent all-in-one printers: The company is known for creating a line of high-quality all-in-one devices, and many of their devices can print, scan, fax and more.

-- Best for Large offices, homeowners with computers, photographers, students and schools.
+Best for: Large offices, homeowners with computers, photographers, students and schools.

-Epson Company Profile
+Epson Company Information

 - Company Name: